 Facebook Group Topics

-When you’re starting a Facebook Group, there are a couple things to keep in mind.
+When you’re starting a Facebook Group, there are a couple of things to keep in mind.
 Make sure that your group title and topic have longevity and relevancy for years to come.
 Also, you can create a group around a community, interest, or brand – But I recommend starting with your community first.
 Once you master that, you can start creating other groups.
 Finally, I’ve also listed a few other things to keep in mind as well.

 You can create a Facebook Group by location: